thiernothierno/SQL-Projects/Netflix Movies and Shows Analysis/SQL.md

 where to_date(date_added, 'Month DD, YYYY') >= current_date - interval'5 years'
 ```

-### 7 : Find all the movies and TV Shows by director 'Rajiv Chilaka'
+### 7 : Find all the movies and TV Shows by director 'Haile Gerima'
 ```
-select * from netflix where director Ilike '%Rajiv Chilaka%'
+select * from netflix where director Ilike '%Haile Gerima%'
 ```

 ### 8 : Count the number of content items in each genre